Forged-in-the-Lore/forgedinthelore-portfolio/Forged-in-the-Lore/Design/README.md

 # Domain Model

 The current version of the domain model.
-Due to the variance of data in settings and campaigns that part is simplified to entities and relationships between those entities.
-Entities can have any number of properties and relationships
+Due to the variance of data in settings and campaigns that part is abstracted to entities and relationships between those entities - this also represents how it will work in the graph database.
+Entities can have any number of properties and relationships which are defined separately.

 ![Domain Model](domain_model.png)